 I enjoy listening to the podcast “The Argument” because it features columnists from both sides of the political spectrum discussing the day’s news in a respectful manner.
 In a recent episode, the topic was abortion later in pregnancy.
 As the columnists discussed the issue, I could not help but notice that no one mentioned the woman involved in the situation even once; all the discussion was centered on the unborn baby.
 While this is not unusual in the abortion debate, I was surprised that within the context of this respectful conversation, no one thought to mention the woman.

 Whether we call ourselves pro-life or not, we must consider and respect the life of the person who is carrying the unborn child.
-The fact that the women involved in the abortion later in pregnancy debate are rarely mentioned reveals not only the bias of anti-abortion activists but the bias within our culture writ large.
+The fact that the women involved in the abortion later in pregnancy debate are rarely mentioned reveals not only the bias of anti-abortion activists but the bias within our culture.
 The misinformation that the anti-abortion proponents spread re-traumatizes the women who undergo this incredibly personal procedure.
 The idea that women get to their third trimester and suddenly decide that they do not want their baby is demeaning to them.
 Deciding to have an abortion at any time is an intensely personal decision, and for those who must face the heartbreaking decision later in pregnancy, it is even more so.

 When we think of the mother in this situation, there are many ways that some might personalize her dilemma.
 She might be labeled as loose, confused, irresponsible, or even a murderer.
 None of these labels take into account the fact that the woman is expected to house another human within her own body and the toll that it takes.
 The labels do not acknowledge that if the woman carries the baby to term, she might be putting her body and/or life at risk, and she will need to be able to support this human she creates.
 Given that the United States has the highest death rate for women in childbirth of all developed countries, this is not an unrealistic concern.
 Beyond the concerns about mortality, the woman’s body will go through many changes, some of which are permanent.
 Many women who have Cesarean sections end up with chronic pain in their abdomen due to adhesions in their scar tissue.
 Women with full tears to their perineum may become incontinent.
 Additionally, the medical community knows little about how to help women with these postpartum issues that continue for years.